connectamn/FinTrack/SETUP.md

 ### 2. Download/Clone the Project
 - Download the project files or clone the repository
-- Navigate to the project folder: `cd FinExp`
+- Navigate to the project folder: `cd FinTrack`

 ### 3. Set Up Virtual Environment
 ```bash